Interlisp/Interlisp.github.io/content/en/running/running-on-linux.md

 ---

-Medley can run on any Linux system that includes X Windows, including Windows System For Linux (WSL2 only) on Windows 11 and Windows 10 Build 19044+.
+Medley can run on any Linux system that includes X Windows, including Windows System For Linux on Windows 11 and Windows 10 Build 19044+.

 It is also recommended that the Linux system have a web browser installed.
 For WSL installations, the browser(s) on the Windows side will suffice.